Family’s Chrysler Minivan Has Been Sitting For Months At Dealership, Waiting For Replacement Part

 “It is extremely tight.
 We can’t do carpools,” she said.

-The cost of gas has been adding up too with her electric minivan out of commission.
+The cost of gas has been adding up, too, with her electric minivan out of commission.
 Chaseley says she spends about $40 to fill her tank up every two to three days.

 Besides not having her vehicle, Chaseley’s also missing something else — an answer from Chrysler.